DAV95s/openNTRIP/README.md

 SOURCE: AL1 or AL2
 PASSWORD: 1234

-For client (if mountpoint authentification set 1)
+For client (if mountpoint authentication set 1)
 Account: Administrator
 Password: password